WXYZ-TV: Present day

-On July 12, 2012, the E. W. Scripps Company signed an affiliation agreement with Bounce TV to make WXYZ-TV the Detroit area affiliate of the network, becoming the first Scripps-owned station to affiliate with Bounce TV.
+On July 12, 2012, the E. W. Scripps Company signed an affiliation agreement with Bounce TV to make WXYZ-TV the Detroit area affiliate of the network, becoming the first Scripps-owned station to affiliate with Bounce TV, a network it would eventually acquire outright.

 Programming

 Programming history

 In the 1950s, WXYZ-TV created a series of widely popular locally produced children's programs.
 The most famous program, Lunch with Soupy, launched the career of comedian Soupy Sales.
 The program debuted in 1953 and was such a success that ABC moved production to Los Angeles in 1960 and aired the show nationally.
-Soupy also hosted a very popular late night adult comedy show during that same period in the 1950s called Soupy's On.
+Sales also hosted a very popular late night adult comedy show during that same period in the 1950s called Soupy's On.
 Other successful children's shows to follow would include Wyxie's Wonderland hosted by Detroit comic Marv Welch.
 In 1954, Bob Brickwedde (using the stage name Bob Henry) hosted the Nash Theater Hour on Thursday nights and hosted Western movies featuring Deadeye and Black Bart on Saturdays as "Sheriff Bob".
 Ricky the Clown was hosted by professional clown and magician Irv Romig and The Johnny Ginger Show was hosted by local comic Johnny Ginger.
 The Auntie Dee Show hosted by Dee Parker was a popular children's talent show.
 In 1974, WXYZ-TV launched and produced another successful children's show, the nationally syndicated Hot Fudge.

 Former WXYZ-TV general manager John Pival is credited for launching several other popular innovative programs in the 1950s and 1960s including the World Adventure Series with host George Pierrot, an author on world travel and a speaker at the Detroit Institute of Arts.
 The program showed films about exotic locations around the world.
 The Lady of Charm and later House O' Charm with host Edythe Fern Melrose was a predecessor to today's Martha Stewart home-making programs.
 Prize Movie with popular host Rita Bell introduced feature films and held a viewer call-in contest (with cash prizes that started at $7) to name the title of a song she played on the air.
 Several music programs also aired including Club Polka and Club 1270.
 WXYZ-TV disc jockey Ed McKenzie also brought his talents to television with The Ed McKenzie Saturday Party, which featured live musical performances from such artists as Chuck Berry and Louis Armstrong.